dillonHe/EasyEDA-Documents/Open-File-Format/schematic.md

 13. locked:null

-netlabel's attributes and image looks like bellow image:
+netlabel's attributes and image looks like the image below:
 ![](./images/netlabel.png)

 ###Netflags